bbc/lrud/README.md

 A spatial navigation library for devices with input via directional controls

 ## :nut_and_bolt: Maintenance Mode :nut_and_bolt:
 LRUD is now in maintenance mode; existing bugs will be fixed, but new features will not be added.
-A library called `lrud-spatial` will be made available to the community soon.
+A new library called [LRUD Spatial](https://github.com/bbc/lrud-spatial) is now available to the Open Source community.

 ## Upgrading from V2